angular/angular/src/material/dialog/dialog.md

 Components created via `MatDialog` can _inject_ `MatDialogRef` and use it to close the dialog in which they are contained.
 When closing, an optional result value can be provided.
-This result value is forwarded as the result of the `afterClosed` promise.
+This result value is forwarded as the result of the `afterClosed` Observable.

 ```ts
 @Component({/* ... */})